Sheikh Rashid arrested from Lal Haveli

-Sheikh Rashid’s lawyer Sardar Abdur Razak claimed that the former Member of National Assembly (MNA) has been arrested and moved to an unknown location.
+Sheikh Rashid’s lawyer Sardar Abdur Razak confirmed the arrest of Awami Muslim League chief, who was later moved to an unknown location.

 Sheikh Rashid last served as the minister for interior and railways in former Prime Minister Imran Khan's cabinet.